-From time to time, APESB may be approached to provide guidance or commentary on matters of relevance to accounting professional and ethical standards.
+From time to time, APESB may be approached to provide guidance or commentary on matters of relevance to its pronouncements.
 Involvement in the provision of such guidance and commentary is assessed on the basis of factors such as the following:

-- relevance and relationship to accounting professional and ethical standards; - b) defined need for APESB guidance; - c) project priorities reflected in the APESB business plan and work program; and - d) the availability of appropriate resources to provide guidance and commentary on a useful basis.
+- a) relevance and relationship to APESB pronouncements; - b) defined need for APESB guidance; - c) project priorities reflected in the APESB strategic plan and work program; and - d) the availability of appropriate resources to provide guidance and commentary on a useful basis.